 “This exclusion was unwarranted,” McCraw wrote.
 “To our knowledge, ODNI has invited New York Times reporters — along with reporters from the Post and Journal — to join every multi-agency briefing on newly declassified materials since it began doing the briefings in 2013.

 “We ask that ODNI provide written assurance by September 30, 2020, that The Times will be put back on the list of news organizations invited to join briefing calls.
 If no assurance is forthcoming by then, we will explore our legal options.”

 Times spokesperson Danielle Rhoades Ha told the U.S. Press Freedom Tracker the outlet received no official response from the ODNI.

-When reached for comment, assistant DNI for strategic communications Amanda Schoch said via email she could not comment on legal discussions.
+When reached for comment, Amanda Schoch, Assistant Director of National Intelligence for Strategic Communications for the ODNI, said via email she could not comment on legal discussions.

 “However, we have robust and ongoing engagements with the New York Times and its reporters,” Schoch wrote.
 “A free and fair press is a cornerstone to our democracy and the ODNI is committed to fostering productive relationships with reporters to inform the American people.”